Ericsson/ecchronos/docs/ECCTOOL.md

 By default, repair-info fetches the information on cluster level.
 To check the repair information for the local node use `--local` flag.
-If repair information fetched using `--local` flag reports `100%` but without it reports a lower percent, this means that some parts of the table that other nodes are responsible to repair have not repaired the table within the specified time window.

 #### Arguments